THE SPACE PAGE: ALL ABOUT SPACES

 “THICK SPACE,” “MID(DLE) SPACE,” “THIN SPACE,” “HAIR SPACE”

 These terms show up frequently in old metal type literature.
 They’re also found, if you look, in digital type, in InDesign and Unicode.
-However, their exact meaning is usually problematic, and they should therefore be avoided (except for technical font work involving Unicode).
+However, their exact meaning is usually problematic, and the terms should therefore be avoided (except for technical font work involving Unicode).
 In general, it’s best to think and speak of spaces in terms of fractions/multiples of an em, or, for the narrower spaces in digital type, in terms of “units” (below).

 Moxon (1683) mentions thick and thin spaces, but does not, as I recall, give sizes for them, though on p.
 99 (Typothetae ed.), in a discussion of forging punches, he seems to imply that a thick space is one quarter of an em.